jimdigriz/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ## PSK Lifetimes

-Unfortunately, {{RFC9257}} offers no guidance on PSK lifetiems other than to note Section 4.2 that:
+Unfortunately, {{RFC9257}} offers no guidance on PSK lifetimes other than to note Section 4.2 that:

 > Forward security may be achieved by using a PSK-DH mode or by using PSKs with short lifetimes.